SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 This is challenging for home networks where multiple hosts may be running behind the same CPE, with each of them running a video application.
 The same challenge may apply when tethering is enabled.

 Requirement:
   REQ-SIGNAL-EXPOSURE-FAIRNESS: Means to expose the signal independent of the application should be considered.
+An example of such exposure is OS APIs.

 ## Privacy Considerations {#privacy}